Donya-Jafari/FoodClassificationDashboard/README.md

 - `datasets`
 - `Pillow`

-You can install these dependencies using pip:
+You can run this on your local by following these steps:

 ```bash
 git clone https://github.com/Donya-Jafari/FoodClassificationDashboard.git